balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 ![Orin UEFI USB boot](/img/jetson-orin/usb_device.webp)

-<p>4) Your device should boot from the attached USB key and provision the internal storage.
-Once provisioning is complete and the device shuts down, the USB key can be unplugged.</p>
+<p>4) Your device should boot from the attached USB flash drive and provision the internal storage.
+Once provisioning is complete and the device shuts down, the USB flash drive can be unplugged.</p>

 <p>5) If your device uses an Orin Nano or an Orin NX module, remove and re-connect power to the carrier board.
 If it is an AGX Orin 64GB, press the power button to initiate booting.</p>